yannis/fpb/README.md

 # README

-The new website for the Paul Brönnimann Foundation (hosted at the University of Geneva)
+The new website for the Paul Brönnimann Foundation (hosted by the University of Geneva)